ABSanthosh/SWENG-881--Course-Project/ProgressReport1.md

 |                  | Block 2: `LF`                            | `LineDelimiter.LF`                                     |

 **Coverage Criteria**
-I chose the "Each-Choice" coverage criterion, which ensures that each block of every input variable is tested at least once.
+The team chose the "Each-Choice" coverage criterion, which ensures that each block of every input variable is tested at least once.
 This provides a balanced approach, covering key scenarios (e.g., normal usage, edge cases with special characters) without the combinatorial explosion of "All-Combinations" coverage, given the number of variables.

 **Test Set Definition**